SidharthAgarwal18/fpgaFileTransferer/README.md

 ## Note
 For complete problem statement see `Problem_Statement.pdf`
 For the report and results see `A10.pdf`
+You can simply open this project in vivado using `.xpr` file in the main directory.